 This cauliflower dhansak is a rich and filling medley of delicious flavours.
 Vegan, gluten free and low calorie too, you’ll find yourself coming back again and again for another spoonful of this satisfying curry.

-It was way back in January (hasn’t this year flown by?) when Lady Lynne and I were doing “Vegan January” that I devised this vegan cauliflower dhansak.
+Folks, do you remember back in January (hasn’t this year flown by?) when Lady Lynne and I were doing “Vegan January”?

-I was afraid then, that our experiment of being vegan for a month would mean I would struggle to make adequate and filling meals, especially curry.
+I was afraid then.
+That our experiment of being vegan for a month would mean I would struggle to make adequate and filling meals.
+Especially our favourite.
+Curry!

-Well I was wrong then, as this cauliflower dhansak has since been made time and time again and I’m delighted to share it today with you here.
+And this cauliflower dhansak has since been made time and time again.
+So I’m delighted to share it with you here today!

-Anyway, if you make this, I guarantee you will forgive me!
-It takes a little longer because the flavours need time to marinate and fuse together.
+You see the reason why this dhansak curry takes a little longer is because the flavours need time to marinate and fuse together.

-So with that confession over, before I bring you the cauliflower dhansak recipe, let’s just talk a little more about why I think you’re going to love this, not only for its taste but all the other great benefits too!
+So with that confession over, before I bring you the cauliflower dhansak recipe, let’s just talk a little more about why I think you’re going to love this.

 Set yourself a bit of time (30 – 45 minutes’ prep) for this curry.
 Generally, I make this on a Sunday afternoon, starting at 3pm, so there’s plenty of time once this is just sitting, warm in the oven for me to make my Naans at 6 and serve this up at about 6.30pm.